EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #4:** Adafruit Anemometer (1733).

-This anemometer is relatively inexpensive and operates within the given voltage requirememts which fits the needs of the project.
+This anemometer is relatively inexpensive and operates within the given voltage requirements which fits the needs of the project.

 <figure class="image">
 <div style="text-align: center">